loremipsumowski/bpmn-js-element-id-displayer/README.md

 - **Customizable**: Easily toggle which types of elements should display their IDs.
 - **Seamless Integration**: Works with BPMN-js out of the box.
 - **Development and Production Builds**: Optimized builds for both development and production environments.
+- **Persistent Settings**: User preferences for displaying IDs are saved in localStorage, ensuring settings persist across sessions.

+## Demo

+You can see a live demo of this project [here](https://loremipsumowski.github.io/bpmn-js-element-id-displayer/).

 ## Usage